jimshowalter/architecture-enforcer/README.md

 In many projects this greatly shrinks the number of references that need to be analyzed.

-If it is important in your project to track references at the nested-class level, you need to extract nested classes to new source files, or change the Flags object passed into mainImpl to preserve nesting.
+If it is important in your project to track references at the nested-class level, you need to extract nested classes to new source files, or specify the -p option to preserve nested types.

 ### Kinds Of References ###